 So, you’ve helped the writer get rolling, they’ve submitted copy, worked through revisions, and the higher-ups gave you the green light.
 The process is wrapping up, and everybody is (hopefully) pleased.
 Don’t forget to update the writer.

 After the article goes live, share the URL with the writer and encourage them to share it.
-This helps them boost their own brand as a writer and gets more eyes on your content and shares, too.
+This helps them boost their own writer brand and get more eyes on your content and shares, too.

 Working with freelancers long-term

 If the first assignment is a success, it’s time to start over again.
 Let the writer know when payments will be issued and what the plan is moving forward.
 If possible, share a monthly content calendar with upcoming assignments and due dates.
 Then, ask the writer if they’d like to work on another project.
 If they didn’t meet your expectations, thank them for their time and wish them well.